 What is your long-term goal?

 Relate this answer to the job you’re interviewing for.
-Mention how you want to progress within the organisation, to show your ambition, but don’t leave the impression that you intend to jump ship as soon as something else comes along.
+Mention how you want to progress within the organisation, to show your ambition.
+Don’t, however, leave the impression that you intend to jump ship as soon as something else comes along.
 Longevity is important to employers.
-If your employer states that they’re looking for an expert who will stay awhile, and you’re happy with this prospect, then say so, and clearly.
+If your employer states they’re looking for an expert who will stay awhile, and you’re happy with this prospect, then say so, and clearly.

 Are you interviewing for other positions?

 Interviewers ask this question for different reasons.
 They might want to test how serious you are about looking for a new opportunity.
 They might want to know if they’re competing with other organisations.
 If you have other interviews lined up, tell the interviewer you’re considering options, but don’t name the companies or specify the number of applications you have out there.

 This is usually the last question in an interview and it’s your chance to show how interested you are in the job.
 Research the company beforehand, especially through its website, and always have two questions ready that are connected to what they do.
 This shows you’ve taken the time to research.
 It also shows you’re keen and prepared.
 You can even ask about the next steps in the hiring process.

 Why are you interested in this position?